-\Hundreds of billions of dollars are at stake if the food industry can convince you that eating their junk food is actually good for you.
-And unless you educate yourself on what “healthy” actually means, and you learn to read and interpret food labels, you could be sabotaging your weight-loss efforts by thinking you’re eating healthy when you’re really not.
+\Hundreds of billions of dollars are at stake.
+That is if the food industry can convince you that eating their junk food is actually good for you.
+Unless you educate yourself on what healthy actually means and learn to read and interpret food labels, you could be sabotaging your weight-loss efforts.
+You may be thinking you’re eating healthy when you’re really not.
 So here we go… 10 “healthy” foods that most people think are healthy, that are actually junk food:

-- Yogurt-Covered Pretzels: If you look at the ingredients, the “yogurt” these are covered in as actually sugar-based frosting, with the addition of something called “yogurt powder” (I have no idea what that could possibly be).
+- Yogurt-Covered Pretzels: If you look at the ingredients, the “yogurt” these are covered in as actually sugar-based frosting, with the addition of something called “yogurt powder.”
+(I have no idea what that could possibly be).
 Based on the label, you might as well eat chocolate covered pretzels instead.

 - Frozen Yogurt: While it might not have as much fat as ice cream (And that IS a bonus) it’s got just as much sugar.

-And seriously… stay away from bagels and restaurant salads.
+So what did we learn today?
+Stay away from bagels and restaurant salads.